 Why?
 Because they love their current career and don’t want to leave, but want to give back.
 Currently we have our first female reserve, and she’s totally awesome.

-Learn about all of the departments your local Police force has.
+2. Learn about all of the departments within the Burbank Police.

 Police Departments across our country do not all have access to the same programs.
 I think it’s really important to understand what your department has the ability to do, and not do.
 Budget cuts or budget shortages play a big part in this, obviously.
 In our community academy class, I loved learning about our Mental Health support, Forensics, Investigation and our gang unit.